 Tatenda C. Dumba is a Partner in the Corporate & Commercial Division of Minchin & Kelly (Botswana) with over a decade of experience in the corporate and commercial field.
 She specialises in project finance and loan syndication transactions, debt and equity capital market transactions, mergers and acquisitions, privatizations, mining, insolvency, competition, securitizations and employment law.

-Currently, Tatenda is developing an interest in Private Public Partnerships, an area that Botswana is heading towards, and is working with an international law firm in developing her skills in order to become an expert in this field.
+Currently, Tatenda has developed an interest in Private Public Partnerships, an area that Botswana is developing at a fast pace, and is working with an international law firm in developing her skills in order to become an expert in this field.

 Experience has included advising: